How to Set Up Web Hosting MCP on Local IDEs

-The Hostinger MCP (Model Context Protocol) allows you to connect your local IDE to your Hostinger account using an API key.
-Once configured, your IDE can retrieve hosting data, list domains, manage resources, and more — directly from your development environment.
-Hostinger provided some popular IDEs like Claude Code, Cursor, JetBrains, and Windsurf.
+The Hostinger MCP Extension allows you to connect your local IDE to your Hostinger account using an API token.
+Once configured, your IDE can retrieve hosting data, manage resources across Web Hosting, VPS, Domains, DNS, Billing, and Reach — directly from your development environment.
+The extension is available on marketplaces and supports popular IDEs like Claude Code, Cursor, JetBrains, and Windsurf.

 This guide will walk you through setting up Hostinger MCP server in Cursor IDEs.